rackerlabs/support-how-to/content/how-to/cloud-servers/basic-types-of-linux-users-and-how-to-check-them/index.md

 #### SFTP users

-Secure File Transfer Protocol (SFTP) users can easily use the command line or a program, such as Filezilla&reg;, to upload files securely.
-This tool is useful for developers who just need somewhere to upload their website files.
+Secure File Transfer Protocol (SFTP) users can use the command line or a program, such as Filezilla&reg;, to upload files securely.
+This tool is useful for developers who need somewhere to upload their website files.
 An SFTP-only user can connect through SFTP but not through SSH.

 #### SSH users

-SecureShell (SSH) users can securely connect to the Linux&reg; command line, usually in a black-screen, command-line terminal such as PuTTY&reg; or MobaXterm&reg;.
-It's a handy method but only recommended for those comfortable with the Linux command line.
+SecureShell (SSH) users can securely connect to the Linux&reg; command line, in a black-screen, command-line terminal such as PuTTY&reg; or MobaXterm&reg;.
+ It's a handy method but recommended for those comfortable with the Linux command line.
 An SSH user can connect through both SFTP and SSH.

 ### Modify user access